rizinorg/cutter/docs/source/user-docs/widgets.rst

 Cutter UI consists of several widgets (views) such as Disassembly, Decompiler, and Hexdump.
-These widgets provide their own functionality, context menus and synchronization with other widgets to help user get all sort of analysis done conveniently and quickly.
+These widgets provide their own functionality, context menus and synchronization with other widgets to help users get all sorts of analyses done conveniently and quickly.

 These are some of the widgets you can find in Cutter: